pingcap/docs-cn/br/backup-and-restore-tool.md

     --pd "${PDIP}:2379" \
     --storage "local:///tmp/backup" \
     --ratelimit 120 \
-    --concurrency 4 \
     --log-file backupfull.log
 ```

 Explanations for some options in the above command are as follows:

 * `--ratelimit`: specifies the maximum speed at which a backup operation is performed (MiB/s) on each TiKV node.
-* `--concurrency`: sets an upper limit on the number of concurrent operations on each TiKV node.
 * `--log-file`: specifies writing the BR log to the `backupfull.log` file.

 A progress bar is displayed in the terminal during the backup.
 When the progress bar advances to 100%, the backup is complete.
 Then the BR also checks the backup data to ensure data safety.
 The progress bar is displayed as follows: